 The Administration strongly believes that improving and expanding the state’s use of technology is vital to creating a state government that is more transparent, accountable, efficient and effective in delivering services and meeting its responsibilities to all of its constituents.

-The administration's committment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program (Sec 2a of Public Act 12-189) with an allocation of $50M in FY13-14.
+The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program (Sec 2a of Public Act 12-189) with an allocation of $50M in FY13-14 and current allocations in FY14-16 of $50M and $25M (Public Act 13-239).

 Backgound and Goals of the Information Technology Investment Fund